Most food journal apps focus on counting calories and losing weight. Guess what? These don’t work!

 You just write down any thoughts or emotions you are experiencing.
 You can also jot down a few notes about what you’re going to eat.

 I’d recommend this app to anyone who struggles with bingeing or emotional eating.
+In my opinion this is the best food log app!

 You can download the Eating Enlightenment app here: